memesbedanko/memesbedanko.github.io/README.md

+# [The website](www.theantpond.com)
 # memesbedanko.github.io
-# [The website](www.theantpond.com)

-For future dev
+For future 'dev'
-At the bottom, add an about, links to social, and any other footer stuff
+At the bottom, add an about, links to social, github, itch, whatever else